 Growing up, I held such resentment towards my mother.
 I was angry at her for failing to protect me.
 I was angry at her for not leaving my tyrant of a father those countless times I begged her.
 I was angry at her for loving my father still, despite her knowledge of the deeds he dealt me.
 Most importantly, I was angry at her for never being the mother I so desperately needed her to be.
 Many an occasion I felt as though she chose my father over me, and to this very day, I honestly know not as to what the extent of her love for me actually is.

 As a child, I never believed I was loved, never felt wanted, nor needed by anyone.
 I was a problematic child, experiencing emotional outbursts often, due to the trauma I endured for so long.
+Consequently, I was bestowed numerous psychological diagnoses throughout my childhood, and my many psychiatrists experienced great difficulty settling on any one diagnosis in particular.
 My sister on the other hand, was always well behaved; she was highly favorable, whereas I was unfavorable.
-How I too wished to be favorable, to feel lovable.
+How I, too wished to be favorable, to feel lovable.
 My mother most certainly loved me, yet, despite her best efforts, said love was not able to reach me.
 There was a deep void in my soul that I desperately longed to be filled.
 Said void ultimately set the stage for history to repeat itself, and for the cycle of domestic violence to continue into my generation.

 I had always sworn that I would never permit myself to be in the same situation my mother had been in during my early childhood.
 I remember boldly declaring to her that I would never repeat her mistakes, that I would never be like her.
 If only I knew how wrong I was.
 I now deeply regret those statements I threw her way, for I now know just how painful they must have been.
 Surely my words were daggers twisting into old wounds that never quite healed.
 If only I could take them back.